 An LSI Serial Attached SCSI controller-equipped system serverboard with on-board RAID control is available with your system.
-It provides an eight-port 6Gb/s SAS subsystem, which supports RAID 0, 1, 10 and optional RAID 5.
+It provides an eight-port 6 Gb/second SAS subsystem, which supports RAID 0, 1, 10 and optional RAID 5.
 When raided, the SAS drives are hot-swappable units.
 Note that your operating system must support RAID to use the option.